Kinu Grinders

 2. M47 Phoenix

 Back in 2018, a devastating fire hit one of Kinu’s factories.
 The M47 phoenix rose from those ashes.
 Like other M47 models, the phoenix features the same 47 mm conical burrs.
-It also features a precision grind adjuster and a dual bearing system for consistency and stability.
+It also features a precision grind adjuster and a dual-bearing system for consistency and stability.

 The phoenix features stainless steel and ABS plastic materials in its construction and a comfortable silicone handgrip.
-Other steel-made parts include the arm handle, burrs, axel, bearings, and grind adjustment, while ABS plastic parts include the bearing mounts and the grinds catch.
+Other steel-made parts include the arm handle, burrs, axel, bearings, and grind adjustment, while ABS plastic parts include the bearing mounts and the ground catch.